 @kirstyleannetravels Flying Ryanair with no upgrades ❤️ #plussizetraveltok #travellingwhilefat #plussizetravel #plussizequeen #plussize #ryanair #flyingwhilefat #plussizeseating #fatacceptance ♬ As It Was – Harry Styles

 The internet backfired with thousands of comments ridiculing Kirsty’s issues.
-The most frequent advice was aligned with the simplified school of thoughts such as “eat less”, “change your lifestyle”, “buy two seats”, “disabled people deserve more accessibility than you do”, “the world doesn’t revolve around you”, “I feel bad for the people sitting next to you”…
+The most frequent advice was aligned with the simplified school of thought such as “eat less”, “change your lifestyle”, “buy two seats”, “disabled people deserve more accessibility than you do”, “the world doesn’t revolve around you”, “I feel bad for the people sitting next to you”…

 While the hate speech would affect many of us negatively, Kirsty simply tries to shake it off.
-She has dedicated her TikTok, Instagram, as well as Plus Size Travel Too blog exactly to helping overweight people travel the world.
+She has dedicated her TikTok, Instagram, as well as Plus Size Travel Too blog to helping overweight people travel the world.
 Hashtags #bodyliberation and #fatacceptance support her mission, and doing it in public does take some personal toll.

 Fat flying cat

 In 2019, a business class passenger on a flight from Moscow to Vladivostok was two kilos heavier than the airline’s limit.
 His name was Viktor.
 With 10 kilograms of weight, this cat wasn’t fitting into Aeroflot‘s restrictions on pets flying inside the cabin.

 In order to protect the feline from stress connected to flying in a cargo hold, Viktor’s owner Mikhail Galin came up with an ingenious plan.
 He borrowed a smaller lookalike cat called Fibi, and after the weighing at the check-in, he swapped the furry body double with a real travel companion that would join him on board.